mthornton-net/mthornton-net.github.io/_posts/2024-05-06-Changing-Default-OU-For-New-Computers.md

 tags: Active-Directory
 ---

-Changing the default OU for new computers can be important especially if you have GPO/Policies that are applied to all workstations that are applied to an OU.
-It'll also help from you or other techs from "forgetting" to move the machine or a set of machines from its default Computer OU.
+Changing the default OU for new computers can be important especially if you have GPOs and/or Policies that are applied to all workstations that are outside of the default Computers container in Active Directory.
+It'll also help from you or other techs from "forgetting" to move the machine or a set of machines from its default Computers container.

 ## Prerequisites

 You need the following:
-- The distinguished name of the OU you want the default to be for new computers
+- The distinguished name of the OU you want new computers to be when they are created
 - Be a part of either the Domain Admins or Enterprise Admins group to use the following tool

 ## Steps to accomplish this